serlo/.github/profile/README.md

 We are a passionate team and community of diverse people who believe in the following core values:

-- 🚀 **Impact:** Our mission is nothing less than providing excellent education to everyone for free.
-Everywhere in the world!
+- 🚀 **Impact:** Our mission is to provide providing excellent education to everyone for free - everywhere in the world!
 - 🥰 **Work with a purpose:** Everybody in our team takes responsibility for our mission.
-Every day we make a (little) contribution to a more just world.
+Every day we make a (little) contribution to more equity in the world.
 - 🎉 **Having fun:** Work should be fun!
 We take care of each other and our mental and physical health.
 We celebrate our progress.
 - ✨ **New work – the right way:** We lead together in an efficient and agile